angular/angular/aio/content/guide/property-binding-best-practices.md

 ## Return the proper type

-A template expression should evaluate to the type of value that the target property expects.
+A template expression should result in the type of value that the target property expects.
+For example, return:

-For example, return a string if the target property expects a string, a number if it expects a number, or an object if it expects an object.
+*   a `string`, if the target property expects a string
+*   a `number`, if it expects a number
+*   an `object`, if it expects an object.

 ### Passing in a string